My Computer Guy 20412 32nd Dr SE, Bothell, WA 98012, (425)893-9609, http://www.my-computer-guy.com

 What methods are used for backing up data?

 Tough question?
 Hard drives fail, computers get stolen, viruses destroy data and catastrophes can happen.
 Backing up your important data is an inexpensive form of insurance.
 Computers and applications can be replaced.
 Most data (documents, photographs, financial data, music, etc.) cannot be replaced.
-Maybe it could be re-created, but it would not be the same.
 Good backup procedures include the following:

 1. Backup often.
 (How much new stuff can you afford to lose?)